-Prerequisite: Completion of English 1.
+Completion of English 1.

-In this college prep course, students will study a variety of written and literary genres including: vocabulary development, reading comprehension, literary response, writing strategies, writing applications, speaking skills/discussions, and grammar.
+In this college prep course, students will address essential questions through a variety of written and literary genres.
+Skills embedded within these units will focus on vocabulary development, reading comprehension, literary response, writing strategies, writing applications, speaking skills/discussions, and grammar.
 This study is based on the objectives outlined in the Common Core State Standards.

-- Analyze and communicate effectively through writing responses such as narratives, expository essays, argumentative essays, on-demand essays, and journal entries. - Comprehend textual information in the form of content rich non-fiction articles, short stories, poetry, drama, and novels. - Communicate information orally through persuasive speeches and classroom/journal discussions.
+- Analyze and communicate effectively through writing responses such as narratives, expository essays, argumentative essays, on-demand essays, and journal entries. - Comprehend textual information in the form of content rich non-fiction articles, short stories, poetry, drama, and novels. - Communicate information orally through class presentations and classroom/journal discussions.